Wednesday, 8 April 2020

 Those ideas work, and I got a lot of positive feedback from them.

-lessons that will help you not just have success in the Reiki arena, but
+Today’s video gives you 7 key lessons I have learnt working as a Reiki professional over the last nine years – lessons that will help you not just have success in the Reiki arena, but also in almost any other endeavour.

 Note: For anyone interested in finding out more about Jeremy O'Carroll's Reiki courses, visit his course homepage.